panda3d/panda3d-docs/distribution/list-of-build-options.rst

    applications) and values being lists of Python modules to not freeze into the application regardless of whether FreezeTool detects it as a dependency log_filename
-   If specifies, all of the output (such as print statemetns and error messages) is written to a file.
-The ``$USER_APPDATA/`` prefix can be used to write refer to the AppData directory of the current user. log_append
+   If specifies, all of the output (such as print statements and error messages) is written to a file.
+The ``$USER_APPDATA/`` prefix can be used to write refer to the AppData directory of the current user.

+   This string may contain additional formatting parameters containing the current date or time, such as ``$USER_APPDATA/My Game/logs/%Y-%m-%d.log``. log_append
    The default is to erase the log file every time the application is re-run.
-   If this is set to True, it will instead preserve the existing contents and instead append to the end of the log file. log_filename_strftime
+   If this is set to True, it will instead preserve the existing contents and instead append to the end of the log file. platforms
-   New in Panda3D 1.10.9.
-If set to true, the ``log_filename`` string can contain additional formatting parameters containing the current date or time, such as ``$USER_APPDATA/My Game/logs/%Y-%m-%d.log``. platforms
    A list of
    `PEP 425 platform tags <https://www.python.org/dev/peps/pep-0425/>`__ to